 6973 Crestridge Road

 The tuition for the live seminar is:

-Please order from Dave, I will not have extras for sale in Toledo.
+Please order from Dave, I will not have extras for sale.
 Bring your lap-top!